-I would like to mention personal safety here too.
+Think about personal safety too.
 I often lock myself in the house as I cannot hear people walking into the house from where I work.
-I also meet people that I haven’t met for the first time in a public place that I am comfortable with.
+If I’m meeting someone for the first time I will make sure that the meeting is in a public place that I am comfortable with.
 I will also let someone know if I am going to a business that I have not been to before!
 This is just sensible.

 6. Fire Safety

 There is a small increased fire risk to homes from the additional electrical items found in the home office.
 It makes sense to turn off electrical equipment and also ensure the ventilation of equipment whilst in use.
-You could purchase a small Fire Extinguisher.
+You could purchase a small Fire Extinguisher or you could purchase a new fire door.
 A working smoke detector(s) is essential.